-Regulated activities that are likely to be relevant to the GP or the investment managers of a LP Fund are Type1 (dealing in securities), Type 4 (advising on securities) and Type 9 (asset management).
-As such, if the GP/investment manager wishes to remain unlicensed, this effectively means that investment undertaken by a LP Fund must be limited to shares and debentures of Hong Kong private companies and can only distribute funds in Hong Kong by way of private placement.
+Regulated activities that are likely to be relevant to the GP or the investment managers of an LP Fund are Type1 (dealing in securities), Type 4 (advising on securities) and Type 9 (asset management).
+As such, if the GP/investment manager wishes to remain unlicensed, this effectively means that investment undertaken by an LP Fund must be limited to shares and debentures of Hong Kong private companies and can only distribute funds in Hong Kong by way of private placement.

 What are the key ongoing compliance obligations?

-Similar to companies incorporated in Hong Kong under the Companies Ordinance (Cap.622), a LP Fund must have a registered office in Hong Kong and the GP has to file an annual return to the Registrar of Companies on behalf of the LP Fund.
-The GP will also need to file a notification of change within a prescribed time if there are changes in particulars relating to the fund, such as removal or replacement of the GP, change of the fund’s registered address or investment manager.
+Similar to companies incorporated in Hong Kong under the Companies Ordinance (Cap.622), an LP Fund must have a registered office in Hong Kong and the GP has to file an annual return to the Registrar of Companies on behalf of the LP Fund.
+The GP will also need to file a notification of change within a prescribed time if there are changes in particulars relating to the fund, such as removal or replacement of the GP, change of the fund's registered address or investment manager.

 The requirement of having a Business Registration Certificate also applies to LP Funds.
 Audits of the financial statements of the LP Fund shall be carried out by a qualified auditor appointed by the GP and have to be made available to all partners in the LP Fund.

-On the operation side, a LP Fund has to put in place “proper custody arrangements” for its assets.
-The Bill does not specify whether a custodian shall be appointed to look after the assets but an independent custodian will nevertheless need to be appointed in accordance with the SFC’s Fund Manager Code of Conduct if the GP/investment manager is licensed by the SFC to carry out Type 9 (asset management) activities.
+On the operation side, an LP Fund has to put in place "proper custody arrangements" for its assets.
+The Bill does not specify whether a custodian shall be appointed to look after the assets but an independent custodian will nevertheless need to be appointed in accordance with the SFC's Fund Manager Code of Conduct if the GP/investment manager is licensed by the SFC to carry out Type 9 (asset management) activities.

 The GP needs to appoint a "responsible person" to carry out anti-money laundering/counter-terrorist financing functions as stipulated under Schedule 2 of the Anti-Money Laundering and Counter-Financing of Terrorists Ordinance (Cap.615), such as conducting due diligence in relation to partners and transactions.
 The responsible person must be an authorised institution, a licensed corporation or an accounting or legal professional that is registered in Hong Kong.